 The number of catastrophic truck crashes attributed to sleep deprivation in the last few years has made headlines illustrating just how dangerous a tired driver can be.
 Just three examples:

-- In April 2015, a big rig in Georgia smashed its way into a line of passenger cars waiting for another accident to clear, killing five people.
+- A big rig in Georgia smashed its way into a line of passenger cars waiting for another accident to clear, killing five people.
 The driver was discovered to have a history of sleep apnea.

-- In January 2014, a big rig on the Ronald Reagan Memorial Tollway outside of Chicago barreled into a disabled truck that had pulled off the road.
-The rig driver, who was asleep at the wheel, was killed; his companion was injured, and a state trooper who had stopped to help was set on fire when his car’s gas tank exploded.
+- A semi-truck on the Ronald Reagan Memorial Tollway outside of Chicago barreled into a disabled truck that had pulled off the road.
+The big rig driver, who was asleep at the wheel, was killed; his companion was injured, and a state trooper who had stopped to help was set on fire when his car’s gas tank exploded.

-- In a March 2013 fatal truck crash in Kentucky, a truck driver rear-ended a passenger car and killed six people.
+- In a fatal truck crash in Kentucky, a large truck driver rear-ended a passenger car and killed six people.
 Investigations by the FMCSA revealed that the driver had been driving well beyond hours-of-service regulations and had falsified his records – both at the demand of the company that owned the truck.

 Don’t Leave Your Case Up to Chance!
 Call a Florida Truck Crash Attorney Today

 The Florida truck crash lawyers at Searcy Denney have more than 40 years’ experience with clients in circumstances similar to yours.
 Please contact us for a free, confidential consultation to help you learn your rights and explore your options for pursuing recovery from the person and/or corporation responsible.
 Call now or complete our contact form online.